mikael-andersson/sdm630/README.md

 # All registers

+All are not implemented in the script.

+NB.
+I have not verified that all values are correct, but only concluded that the values seem sane.
+I am quite certain that voltage, current, power and frequency are correct however.

 | MODBUS offset | Description | Units |
 | ------------- | -------------------- | --------- |
 | 2 | Phase 2 line to neutral volts | Volts |